This article describes how to embed outputs in web pages.

 Updating of embedded outputs

 If any R Outputs change due to changes in data or settings (other than resizing), you need to press Publish > Embed Object > Update All Embeds for these changes to flow through to the web pages where the output has been updated.
-However, this can take up to 24 hours for the updates to flow through to end users.
-If you instead repeat the embedding process, it will occur instantly.
+This can take up to 5 minutes for the updates to flow through to end users.
+If you instead repeat the embedding process and copy the new embed code, it will occur instantly, thanks to the updated embed URL containing a new ?v= value that forces web browsers to clear their cache for the embed.

 Changes to the size of an R Output will not update when you re-publish.
 If you have changed the size of outputs, you need to embed them again, as the size is contained in the source code that you paste into your web or blog post page.